Smith Farm at Borderland

 Marie Kelly

-Marie serves as the Director of Corporate and Foundation Relations at Stonehill College in Easton.
-She graduated from Stonehill College with degrees in Psychology and English and began her career in development at Boston Children’s Hospital where she worked for seven years, assisting the Director of Corporate and Foundation Relations with proposal submissions, stewardship reports, and re-solicitations.
-Marie returned to Stonehill in her current role where she identifies potential corporate and foundation funders to support institutional priorities at Stonehill, particularly academic and institutional programs and projects that have been informed by Stonehill’s current strategic plan.
-Marie will serve as the chair of the Smith Farm Grants Committee and work to secure external funding from corporation and foundations for Smith Farm projects including the Farmhouse renovation, barn construction, operating support, and program offerings.
+Marie serves as the Director of Corporate, Foundation, and Donor Relations at Stonehill College in Easton.
+She graduated from Stonehill College with degrees in Psychology and English and began her career in development at Boston Children’s Hospital Trust where she worked for seven years, assisting the Director of Corporate and Foundation Relations with proposal submissions, stewardship reports, and re-solicitations.
+Marie returned to Stonehill in her current role where she identifies potential corporate and foundation funders to support institutional priorities at Stonehill and stewards the College's benefactors, particularly for scholarship support and for academic and institutional programs and projects that have been informed by Stonehill’s current strategic plan.

 Jack Campbell